Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 \subsection{Linking the posterior distribution $p(s_i | s_p)$ to human acceptability judgments}

 Let $s_p$ be an anomalous CI sentence.
 We hypothesize that the acceptability of $s_p$ will be influenced by possible intended utterances $s_i \in \mathcal{S}$ under noisy-channel assumptions about the comprehension process.
-The set $\mathcal{S}$ contains a discrete infinity (all sentences) and is thus difficult to work with in practice, so we approximate the subset of its highest-probability members (under the noisy-channel posterior) as the set of corrections $\hat{\mathcal{S}}_{s_p}$ given by the human participants in Experiment 2 in response to $s_p$.
-Because a single judgment for $s_p$ must be rendered on the basis of potentially many $s_i$, a linking function aggregating over $p(s_i | s_p), s_i \in \hat{\mathcal{S}}_{s_p}$ is needed.
+In theory, the number of possible intended meanings behind $s_p$ in the set $\mathcal{S}$ could be infinite, making the exact posterior intractable to estimate.
+So we approximate the probabilities of the most frequent subset of \textit{plausible} corrections $\hat{\mathcal{S}}_{s_p}$ given by the human participants in Experiment 2 in response to $s_p$.
+In other words, we take participants' plausible corrections for a certain $s_p$ to be its $s_i$ candidates.
+These plausible corrections were those labeled in our analysis of Experiment 2 as ``event comparison'', ``individual comparison'', ``event negation'', and ``double comparison''.
+Because a single judgment for $s_p$ is assumed to be influenced by potentially many $s_i$, a linking function aggregating over $p(s_i | s_p), s_i \in \hat{\mathcal{S}}_{s_p}$ is needed.
 Here we consider two such linking functions (max and mean):\footnote{We also tested a third option, the weighted mean $f_{\text{weighted}}$, which is a variant of $f_{\text{mean}}$ that modulates the influence on acceptability of likely alternatives in proportion to their posterior probability.
 Because the predictive performance of this variant was poor in exploratory analyses, we did not systematically evaluate it.
 See Appendix ~\ref{sec:appendix_exploratory_phase} for the results on an exploratory dataset.

 }